Physiotherapy practice business valuations

 Previous ability to transfer clients or patients

-The value of a practice will always be based on the specifics of that practice as a business.
+With Physiotherapy practice business valuations the value of a practice will always be based on the specifics of that practice as a business.
 With that said, the old formulas and multipliers of revenue that were rules of thumb for the value of a practice hold true less and less today than they did 15 or 20 years ago.

 Most professional practices share a few key traits that set them apart from other service-oriented businesses.
 Assessing the practice in light of these traits is important in selecting key valuation inputs.